Skip to main content

 Boat in lake short sightedness

-This condition affects your ability to focus on nearby objects.
-Those with moderate to high amounts of hyperopia, may also struggle to focus in the distance.
+Hyperopia affects your ability to focus on nearby objects.
+In moderate to high cases, distance vision may also be affected.

 Normal Vision